DAVEXACOM/IIB-MQ/README.md

 # License

 The Dockerfile and associated scripts are licensed under the [Eclipse Public License 1.0](./LICENSE).
 IBM Integration Bus for Developers is licensed under the IBM International License Agreement for Non-Warranted Programs.
 This license may be viewed from the image using the `LICENSE=view` environment variable as described above.
 Note that this license does not permit further distribution.

+IBM MQ Advanced for Developers is licensed under the IBM International License Agreement for Non-Warranted Programs.
+This license may be viewed from the image using the LICENSE=view environment variable as described above or may be found online.
+Note that this license does not permit further distribution.